jazzlife/jump/readme.md

 *__Performance:__*

-Reading all images in a directory and determining their dimensions can be slow in some cases, and to prefent high resource usage and the slow execution, the CSS representation of images is forever cached using default cache driver.
+Reading all images in a directory and determining their dimensions can be slow in some cases, and to prevent high resource usage and the slow execution, the CSS representation of images is forever cached using default cache driver.

 > If you update images in a directory where Asset Manager is used, make sure you clear the cache or you won't see changes.
 Command to clear entire asset cache is `php artisan asset:clear`.